skyfalconua/debs/readme.txt

 automate creation of deb packages

+used to install in empty dev environment

 cd [appname]